ibm-cloud-docs/satellite/reqs-host-network-outbound-tor.md

 # Non-RHCOS enabled locations in Toronto
 {: #reqs-host-network-outbound-tor}

-The following network requirements are for outbound connectivity for Red Hat Enterprise Linux (RHEL) hosts for use with non Red Hat CoreOS enabled locations in the  Toronto (`ca-tor`) region.
+The following network requirements are for outbound connectivity for Red Hat Enterprise Linux (RHEL) hosts for use with non Red Hat CoreOS enabled.
 {: shortdesc}

 The type of location that you create dictates the type of operating systems that can run on your hosts.
 If your location is RHCOS enabled, then you can attach hosts that are running either RHEL and RHCOS.
 If your location isn't RHCOS enabled, then you can attach only hosts that are running RHEL.
 You can check whether your [location is RHCOS enabled](/docs/satellite?topic=satellite-locations#verify-coreos-location).
 For more information about operating system support, see [Planning your operating system](/docs/satellite?topic=satellite-infrastructure-plan#infras-plan-os).